-I used Urgency – Importance Matrix in conjunction with Round Robin Ranking tool.
+I used Urgency – Importance Matrix in conjunction with the Round Robin Ranking tool.

 Let’s dive into the details of tasks priority management and walk through this example step by step using PRIZ Guru Platform.

 Please read about registration.
 The account is needed to keep the information available to you and only you.